bjornvester/wsdl2java-gradle-plugin/README.md

 A Gradle plugin for generating Java classes from WSDL files through CXF.

 ## Requirements and main features
-* The plugin requires Gradle 6.0 or later.
-(Tested with Gradle 6.0 and 7.0.)
+* The plugin requires Gradle 6.7 or later.
+(Tested with Gradle 6, 7 and 8.)
-* It has been tested with Java 8, 11 and 16.
+* It has been tested with Java 8, 11 and 17.
 It does not (yet) support running it with a custom toolchain.
 * It supports the Gradle build cache (enabled by setting "org.gradle.caching=true" in your gradle.properties file).
 * It supports project relocation for the build cache (e.g. you move your project to a new path, or make a new copy/clone of it).
   This is especially useful in a CI context, where you might clone PRs and/or branches for a repository in their own locations.
+  Note, however, that there is an issue in an Apache library that might break this - see below for details.
 * It supports parallel execution (enabled with "org.gradle.parallel=true" in your gradle.properties file), though it does not itself run anything in parallel.

 ## Configuration